biopragmatics/bioregistry/docs/source/custom.rst

         path=Path.home().joinpath("Desktop", "registry.json"),
     )

+This script creates a new file that will be used when running the Bioregistry with the ``--registry`` flag from the command line.

-The same is possible for collections, contexts, and even the metaregistry.
+.. note:: The same is possible for collections, contexts, and even the metaregistry.

 Running in the command line with Python
 ---------------------------------------